Looking at Information Management through a Different Lens

-We are gathering information at unprecedented scale – this isn’t new.
-What is new is that for the first time we have tools to actually make sense of it.
+We are gathering information at an unprecedented scale – this isn’t new.
+What is new is that for the first time, we have tools to actually make sense of it.

 For the most part, we haven’t thought through the ethics of what all of this unprecedented accumulation of information – and the tools to analyze it -- actually means.
 Until we do, we will continue to careen from one privacy crisis to another, and from one ham-handed political response to another.

 GDPR is not just a temporary annoyance, and Blockchain is not just a fad.
 Both reflect a fundamental tension.
 We need new ways of thinking about the question of information stewardship.
 Stewardship has two components – a set of best practices – what you do -- and the character of the steward – who you are.
 We are learning that being cavalier -- about who manages our data, what they do with it, whether the steward is, in reality, a potential competitor, and whether that steward also monetizes OUR data – has consequences.

 Lens #2: Content AND Data, Not Content OR Data

 Those of us who have lived and made careers and built companies on the unstructured side of the information management continuum – on the content management side – is about to enter a much bigger world.
 This is a world in which the kinds of information assets we care about are about to become much more important.